doeyed/appel-infodump/doc/masks.md

 this specific tile (with an ID of 2) in the game has the mask "`5555   1h`," so we'll begin to note down a few interesting things about this tile, such as:

 - it's entirely solid
-    - the first four characters being all fives will make each [corner of the tile](./glossary.md#tile-corner) solid for a player, making the whole tile solid as well
+    - the first four characters being all fives will make each [quarter tile](./glossary.md#quarter-tile) solid for a player, making the whole tile solid as well
         - for more information, take a look at  the [character index table](#character-index-table)
 - it'll definitely be visible in-game
     - the sixth character being a single space (` `) will make it visible